JoshCheek/8-LoLambda/lecture/09_successor.md

 Now, it's annoying to have to define every number you might ever want to use, and we can see that their structure is repetative.
-So to ease this, why don't you creat a `succ` function, which takes a number and returns its successor (increments it).
+So to ease this, why don't you create a `succ` function, which takes a number and returns its successor (increments it).
 For example, `succ(n0) // => n1`.